Offline Device Protection Guide

 1. Ledger Nano S Plus - Most Popular

-Ledger devices are the most widely used hardware wallets:
+Ledger devices are the most widely used crypto wallets:

 - Security: CC EAL5+ certified secure element